oracle/weblogic-remote-console/hugo/2.0/content/userguide/advanced-settings.md

 |javax.net.ssl.trustStore |`<java-home>/lib/security/jssecacerts` or `<java-home>/lib/security/cacerts` | javax.net.ssl.trustStore | -Djavax.net.ssl.trustStore |
 |javax.net.ssl.trustStoreType | jks | javax.net.ssl.trustStoreType | -Djavax.net.ssl.trustStoreType |

-## Connect to a WebLogic domain using SSL/TLS {id="ssl"}
+## Connect to a WebLogic Server domain using SSL/TLS {id="ssl"}

-If you specify HTTPS for the domain URL in the Connect to WebLogic Domain window, then the WebLogic Remote Console uses SSL/TLS to communicate with the WebLogic domain.
+If you specify HTTPS for the domain URL in the Connect to WebLogic Domain window, then the WebLogic Remote Console uses SSL/TLS to communicate with the WebLogic Server domain.

-The SSL/TLS connection requires trust in the WebLogic domain, where the trust configuration is handled by the underlying JDK JSSE support.
+The SSL/TLS connection requires trust in the WebLogic Server domain, where the trust configuration is handled by the underlying JDK JSSE support.
 By default, the JDK uses the `cacerts` truststore provided with the JDK.
-If the WebLogic domain requires additional trust, separate trust, or is using the WebLogic demo trust (`demotrust.jks`), then you can use the JDK system properties when starting the Remote Console.
+If the WebLogic Server domain requires additional trust, separate trust, or is using the WebLogic demo trust (`demotrust.jks`), then you can use the JDK system properties when starting the Remote Console.

 You can configure SSL/TLS trust with the JDK using one of these options:
 - Import the required trust certificates into the `cacerts` truststore supplied with the JDK using the [`keytool`](https://docs.oracle.com/en/java/javase/11/tools/keytool.html) command.